uog-cose/510-se-lab-paper-style-guide/README.md

 Conclusions should conclude a paper, not just summarise them.
 Answer the questions: what have we learned? what can we generalise from this?

 A paper should be divided into two or more roughly equal sections.
 A section should be broken down into two or more roughly equal sub-sections, and so on.
 A corollary of this is that you should never have an single section by itself at any depth.
 I call these dangling sub-sections because of how they appear in the table of contents, but you can think of them as 'only-child' sub-sections.
 A dangling sub-section can either be merged with its parent or promoted to be a section in its own right.

+Look for repetition of text as opportunities to be more concise.
+Simple examples are repetition of words in the same sentence, or the repetition of a prefix phrase in a list of items.

+References should be consistently formatted.
+Bibtex and other tools will get you a long way on this, but you still need to take care of the source formatting.
+A good shortcut is to use the DBLP version of a reference wherever possible.